Available Degrees

 • Chemical and ecological risks

-The Earth and Water Under Global Change (AWARE) master's program focuses on the impact of global changes on agro-ecological, hydrological and geological processes, as well as their consequences on socio-ecosystems and the solutions adapted to deal with these major problems.
-It offers students a common base of cutting-edge courses, methodological and numerical tools, and customized training dealing with the impact of climatic and anthropogenic forces on the environment and the Earth's resources.
-Environmental and health risks, geological risks, hydro-climatic risks and their impacts on agro-ecosystems, water resources, socio-hydrosystems or the coastal environment will also be at the heart of the transdisciplinary training offered by AWARE.
+The Earth and Water Under Global Change (AWARE) master’s program focuses on the impact of global changes on agro-ecological, hydrological, and geological processes, as well as their consequences for socio-ecosystems and the solutions designed to address these major challenges.
+It offers students a common foundation of cutting-edge courses, methodological and numerical tools, and specialized training addressing the impact of climatic and human-induced forces on the environment and Earth’s resources.
+Environmental and health risks, geological risks, hydro-climatic risks, and their impacts on agro-ecosystems, water resources, socio-hydrosystems, and the coastal environment will also be central to the interdisciplinary training provided by AWARE.

-The program is supported by different research units grouped within the UNESCO ICIReWarD-Montpellier center, offering an optimal framework to study the impact of global changes on our planet, its resources and its environment.
+The program is supported by various research units within the UNESCO ICIReWarD-Montpellier center, providing an ideal framework for studying the impact of global changes on our planet, its resources, and its environment.

-Applicants should have a clear motivation for environmental sciences and for research training in water or earth sciences.
-The AWARE Master's degree is associated with the GAIA (Earth and Water Sciences) doctoral school, which offers opportunities to pursue a doctorate.
+Applicants should have a clear interest in environmental sciences and in research training in water or earth sciences.
+The AWARE Master’s program is affiliated with the GAIA (Earth and Water Sciences) doctoral school, which offers opportunities to pursue a doctorate.

 Contact